-Wader Quest is a charity that aims to get more people directly involved in wader conservation via Community Wader Conservation projects, or indirectly as a Friend or Sponsor of Wader Quest, raising funds for, and awareness about, wader conservation.
+Wader Quest is a registered charity (England and Wales No. 1183748) that aims to get more people directly involved in wader conservation via Community Wader Conservation projects, or indirectly as a Friend or Sponsor of Wader Quest, raising funds for, and awareness about, wader conservation.

 Lt.-Col. J. K. Stanford, O.B.E., M.C.
 August 30th 1950.